learn-co-curriculum/dsc-deeper-neural-networks-lab/README.md

 ## Objectives

-- Build a deep neural network from scratch
+- Build a deep neural network using Keras

 ## Getting Started